grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### Controlling the Polyphonic Instrument

 The `mydsp_poly` class is also ready for MIDI control and can react to `keyOn/keyOff` and `pitchWheel` events.
 Other MIDI control parameters can directly be added in the DSP source code as MIDI metadata.
-To receive MIDI events, the created polyhonic DSP has to be explicitly added in a MIDI handler with the following line:
+To receive MIDI events, the created polyphonic DSP has to be explicitly added in a MIDI handler with the following line:

 ```c++
 midi_handler.addMidiIn(dsp_poly);